Best Bite Alarms for Carp Fishing in 2021

 The compression collar allows you to screw the alarm tightly onto buzz bars and allows you to line them up perfectly, which is always hard work.
 The whole unit has been sealed to provide the best waterproofing possible.
 Additionally, the rear battery compartment is fitted with baffles to prevent water ingress.

-The rubberised removable snag ears ensure maximum rod security while not looking overpowering to the general aesthetic of the rod.
+These Nash Siren alarms have rubberised removable snag ears to ensure maximum rod security while not looking overpowering to the general aesthetic of the rod.
 I also liked the bobbin port, which allows you to attach bespoke Nash bobbins to the alarm with the unique screw insert.
 You can also attach a fibre optic cable bobbin that illuminates when the alarm beeps.

 The remote is impressive with its brilliant signal strength.
-I didn’t see it used anywhere near its maximum distance but all indication is referenced straight to the remote with ease.
+I haven't yet seen it used anywhere near its maximum distance but all indication is referenced straight to the remote with ease.
 It is compact so doesn’t take up much room in the tackle bag.

 Delkim EV Plus Review - Best Budget Alarm

 Twin clear, super bright, high visibility, flash and latch LEDs

 Speaker test - operates at switch on